mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 with cells from an other grid.
 Additionally, there will be some cells that should be ignored at all.
 This process is called hole cutting.
 For some solvers, the user must set it up in advance.
 ADFlow does this implicitly without any additional input.
-It works on the assumption, that the cells closer to a wall, have a smaller area.
+It works on the assumption, that the cells closer to a wall, have a smaller volume.
 If there are overlapping meshes, it basically uses the smaller cells and blanks/interpolates the bigger ones.

 .. figure:: images/overset_IHC.png